 There is also a massive opportunity to further our comprehension of the ultimate causes of evolution, which can only come from a better understanding of the ecological context in which evolution takes place.
 Advance in this area depends on the adoption of model systems that span the range of cutting-edge techniques from sequencing to manipulative ecological experiments.
 The three-spined stickleback provides such a system.
 We also do, or have done research on mammals, birds and aquatic insects.
 We combine observational ecology, analysis of long-term datasets, and field, lab and mesocosm experiments with quantitative and molecular genetics.

-Most of the lab are now away on fieldwork for several weeks.
+Andrew is on sabbatical this year, trying to learn bioinformatics!
 Contact: School of Life Sciences, University of Nottingham, University Park, Nottingham, NG7 2RD, U.K.

 View Larger Map

 Funders: NERC, BBSRC, NESCent, FSBI, The Leverhulme Trust